Breakfast is the biggest waste of time.

 [Check out: How you can start intermittent fasting.]

 I want you to have one last breakfast tomorrow.
-This is like the last bang with a girlfriend.
 This is your last chance to wake up and eat first thing in the morning.
-Then for a few days, I want you to skip breakfast and have a black coffee or tea or a cup of BCAAs instead.
+Then for a few days, I want you to skip breakfast and have a black coffee.
 Give it a try and see how it feels.

 There are different theories on how to eat.
 I subscribe to intermittent fasting and swear by it.
 This is controversial and your friends will call you stupid.
 You need to ignore them and trust me on this.
 Give it a try and see what happens.